 You guessed it: vegan BBQ pulled pork.
 Actually, you probably never would have guessed it.
 I certainly know I wouldn’t have.

-Not a joke, not a dream, not a July Fool’s Day joke.
+Not a joke, not a dream.
 This is real life, and my goodness it is tasty.

-I first read about Jackfruit, the miracle pulled meat substitute, a couple years ago but was never able to find it in non-sugary , syrupy form until last week.
-There is a teeny, tiny Asian grocer just a few blocks from us and somehow they have every ingredient I was unable to find over the last few years.
+I first read about Jackfruit, the miracle pulled meat substitute, years ago but was never able to find it in non-sugary , syrupy form until 2013.
+At the time, we lived near a teeny, tiny Asian market and they seemed to have every tricky-to-find ingredient I’d ever been curious about.
 Serendipitous?
 I think so.

 Jackfruit is a tree-grown fruit native to Southeast Asia.
-In it’s unripened form, its flavor is comparable to heart of palm and it has a stringy, pull-apart texture.
-It is seriously talented in its ability to take on the flavor of nearly anything you toss in its direction, and the texture is surprisingly meat-like.
-It’s also full of fiber and vitamins.
-I mean, you ask and jackfruit probably delivers.
+In its unripened form, its flavor is comparable to heart of palm, and it has a stringy, pull-apart texture.
+It’s seriously talented in its ability to take on the flavor of nearly anything you toss in its direction, and the texture is surprisingly meat-like.
+Jackfruit’s also full of fiber, vitamins, and trace minerals.
+You ask and jackfruit probably delivers.

-I also picked up some seitan for myself, which I had high hopes of serving as an acceptable vegetarian replacement to pulled pork.
+I also picked up some seitan for myself, which I had high hopes of serving as an acceptable vegan replacement to pulled pork.

 Where it all went wrong…

 As our slow cooker slaved away on the 7 pound hunk of meat, my brother, Brad, began to question whether it was pork at all.
-With one swift lift of the slow cooker lid, he declared that I had purchased 7 pounds of beef, not 7 pounds of pork.
-I at least take comfort in knowing that the butcher at Whole Foods was slightly more crazy than I on that cold March day in ’11.
+With one swift lift of the slow cooker lid, he declared that I’d actually purchased 7 pounds of beef, not 7 pounds of pork.
+I at least take comfort in knowing that the butcher at Whole Foods was slightly more crazy than I on that cold March day.
 This was strike 2.

 I tried to put my pork troubles behind me as I worked away on shredding, marinating, and cooking my seitan BBQ un-pork.
-I figured at least there was one silver lining in this BBQ Pulled Pork Disaster.
+I figured at least there’d be one silver lining in this BBQ Pulled Pork Disaster.

 The jackfruit is coated in spices and simmered in barbeque sauce until it is fall-apart tender.
 The flavor, texture and look of it will be enough to woo meat lovers and vegetarians alike.
 AND it comes together way quicker than the real thing.

-Brief synopsis: jackfruit + spices + barbeque sauce = a vitamin-rich, healthier, happier replica of BBQ pork.
+Jackfruit + spices + barbeque sauce = a vitamin-rich, healthier, happier, animal-friendly replica of BBQ pork.
 Get cooking.

 Vegetarian BBQ Pulled "Pork"